Skip to main content

 All beginnings are…

 When your child is first getting into bikes, it's important for them to feel at ease, knowing that they can get used to each new movement at their own pace.
-There are many new skills to learn, like keeping balance, steering, braking, and then combining it all.
+There are many new skills to learn, like keeping balance, pedaling, steering, braking, and then combining it all.
 It's far from easy!

 Tip:

-Watch this video for tips on how to teach your child to use their balance bike
+Watch this video for tips on how to teach your child to use their balance bike.

-Time to start pedalling!
+Time to start pedaling!

-Has your child already mastered balance and braking safely?
-Now it's time for the next step: their first pedal bike.
 As a general rule, children move onto their first pedal bike between the ages of three and five.
 The biggest difference to their current balance bike is that they’re now expected to pedal.
 Before they even get on the bike, our top suggestion is to begin by demonstrating the fundamentals of how a pedal bike actually works.

 Then it's time to get out in the real world.
 Don't forget to make sure the emphasis is on having fun rather than training.
 Through the act of playing, children will subconsciously pick up on the essentials of bike riding – pushing off to start, turning the pedals, using the front and rear brakes, and coming to a gentle stop.

 During this learning phase, your child should focus exclusively on the act of riding to ensure that they get the hang of being on the bike.
-Adding gears at this early stage would be distracting and they’re likely to be overwhelmed by the addition of a whole new process.
-What’s more, distances tend to be limited at a young age; short routes to nursery or a local playground won’t usually require gears.
+Adding gears at this early stage would be distracting and your child is likely to be overwhelmed by the addition of a whole new process.

 But time flies – and often before you know it – the little adventurers will be ready to step up a gear…

-... with gears on their bike!
+...with gears on their bike!

 Gears are recommended from the age of six and on 20-inch wheeled bikes and upwards.
 This is why we have developed the woom ORIGINAL 4 with seven gears for this age group.
-We've set up the gears to be as intuitive and simple as possible so that kids pick up the skill quickly and learn to twist-shift their way through the gears without any difficulties:

-• The twist-shifter offers a firm grip for children's hands
+• The twist shifter offers a firm grip for children's hands.

-• Minimal hand strength is required to twist
+• Minimal hand strength is required to twist.

-• Shifting is precise and perceptible
+• Shifting is precise and perceptible.

-• A child can see exactly which gear they're in on the gear indicator
+• A child can see exactly which gear they're in on the gear indicator.

 Learning how to shift correctly

-Let's break for a brief technical interlude: when changing gears, the rear derailleur moves the chain onto a different sprocket on the rear cassette.
+Let's break for a brief technical interlude!
+When changing gears, the rear derailleur moves the chain onto a different sprocket on the rear cassette.
 To ensure that the chain glides smoothly onto the teeth of the sprocket, the chain needs to be moving.
 That means your child has to keep pedaling gently while changing gear.

-Allocate some time to explain the principle of gears to your child and go through the various components individually.
-You should aim to stay alongside them as they're practising.
-For this purpose, try and find a flat or slightly downhill stretch of tarmac that's free from traffic.
-Now, for the action:
+You should aim to stay alongside them for their first attempts at changing gears.
+Try and find a flat or slightly downhill stretch of tarmac that's free from traffic for the occasion.
+Now for the action:

 1. Set off and build up momentum